elMuso/defold-annotations-typescript/README.md

 -   [x] Use namespace specific constants to have specific parameter return values.
 Maybe enums?
 -   [x] Expand table declarations from the official documentation
 -   [ ] Remove implementations of table_array and table_map to more specific objects
--   [ ] Expand table declarations from the official documentation
+-   [ ] Expand more table declarations from the official documentation
--   [ ] Make the definitions more compatible with https://github.com/ts-defold/library types
+-   [ ] Make specific definitions compatible with https://github.com/ts-defold/library types
 -   [ ] Improve documentation generation
 -   [ ] Implement on a project